multifreded/hv20/hid01/README.md

 Also the file was called _0042.bin_ it surely must contain _The Answer to the Ultimate Question of Life, the Universe, and Everything_ ;-)

-Its the same process as on the %%%%challenge of day03%%%%.
+Its the same process as on the challenge of day 3.

 ``` shell
 $ unzip -v Package2.zip | less